Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 • Boil water and add salt.
 Not sure how much?
 Check how much salt and water you need here.

-• Add 200 g of pasta.
-Cook it for 2 minutes less than what the package says.
+• Add the pasta and cook it for about two minutes less than what the package recommends.
 Why?
 Check here.
-One minute before the pasta is done, scoop out 150–200 g of the pasta water and set it aside.
-We used about 150 g of pasta water during the whole cooking process, but it’s always good to have a bit more just in case.
+One minute before you take it out of the water, scoop out some of the cooking water and set it aside.
+Keep a little extra just in case.

-• Add 20 g of thinly sliced garlic.
+• Add all the thinly sliced garlic.
 Stir for 2 to 3 minutes.
 Don’t let it fry or turn brown.

 • When the garlic just starts to change color, add the chili flakes.
-Add ½ teaspoon for spicy garlic pasta or ⅓ teaspoon for a light toasty taste.
 Mix quickly.

-• Add 50 g of the pasta water.
+• Add about ⅓ of the reserved pasta water.
 Stir well until the pasta water and butter come together into a smooth sauce.

 • Drain your pasta, but don’t rinse it.
 Add the pasta straight to the sauce.
 Mix everything well.
 Taste and add salt if needed.

-• Add 100 g of pasta water to get the right sauce consistency.
-If it looks a bit watery at first, don’t worry—the pasta will soak it up.
+• Add the rest of the reserved pasta water to reach the right sauce consistency.
+If it looks a bit watery at first, don’t worry — the pasta will soak it up.

-• Add the remaining 20 g of butter.
+• Add the remaining ¼ of the butter.
 Stir until it melts and blends into the sauce.

 • Sprinkle with chopped parsley and mix well.
 If your homemade garlic pasta sauce feels too thick, just add a bit more pasta water.